In This Article:

-- Test your emails with the classic Mailtrap’s email testing functionality.
+- Test your emails with Mailtrap Email Testing solution.
 Send your emails to Mailtrap and check the spam score of each template.
 Use the provided hints to improve the score and increase your chance of successful delivery.

 - Monitor stats for specific mailbox providers (via Mailbox Providers tab) to quickly find the ones that underperform.
 When issues arise, consult the providers’ deliverability guidelines or contact them directly to resolve the issues.

 Spam complaints refers to the percentage of emails that are reported as spam by their recipients, as compared to all emails that were delivered.

 An email can be categorized as spam at several stages: